starryknight/GA-SEI-curriculum/sequences/express-intro-exercise/readme.md

 you wrote.
 This HTTP server should have the following routes that provide the matching CRUD behavior.

+__NOTE__: You'll need to create global variable to store the list of coffee shops in your `coffeeShopServer.js` file.

 route | HTTP Verb | Response
 --- | --- | ---
 `/shops/new` | GET | a new coffee shop